dessertlab/DeepSample/README.md

 The folder "DeepSample" contains all the ".jar" files and the source code.
 The source code is organized as follows:
 - The "main" folder contains all the java files for the jar generation.
-- selector.classification contains the source code of the implemented sampling algorithms for classification, plus DeepEST.
+- "selector.classification" contains the source code of the implemented sampling algorithms for classification, plus DeepEST.
-- selector.regression contains the source code of the implemented sampling algorithms for regression, plus DeepEST.
+- "selector.regression" contains the source code of the implemented sampling algorithms for regression, plus DeepEST.
-- utility and utility.regression contains utilities and data structures useful for the selectors.
+- "utility" and "utility.regression" contains utilities and data structures useful for the selectors.
 The code has been developed with Eclipse.

 ## Other samplers